- Tunnel Strategy: Get Maximum Result with Minimum Cost

 Example 2: Deal with expensive converters

 Let’s say the lower bid limit (the part of the tunnel’s floor) is $1.
-In general, when specifying bid limits, you can rely on your industry’s benchmarks.
+In general, when specifying bid limits, you can rely on Apple Search Ads benchmarks for your industry.

 If the cost per goal is greater than $21 – the ceiling we have specified above – the bid will be automatically decreased by $0.5: